Parkin (cake): History

-In Northern Europe honey was used as a medicine, for festive cakes and making mead; before 1750 sweetness was not a characteristic of everyday food.
+In Northern Europe, honey was used as a medicine, for festive cakes and making mead; before 1750, sweetness was not a characteristic of everyday food.
 Honey cakes had a special festive significance.
 They were baked to be hard, but after storage for a couple of weeks they regained their moisture becoming soft and even sticky.
 Molasses has hygroscopic properties.
-German Lebkuchen and Pfefferkuchen were other examples of hygroscopic holiday ginger-breads.
+German Lebkuchen and Pfefferkuchen were other examples of hygroscopic holiday gingerbreads.
 They too were baked hard in summer and allowed to moisten for consumption at Christmas.

 Though parkin and tharf cake appear to be synonymous, all parkins generally were sweet tharf cakes.

 Tharf cake

 Parkin and tharf cake were used interchangeably in Lancashire and South Yorkshire until 1900.
 Over the 500 years the recipe and taste of these cakes have changed considerably.
 It was the food of the poor.
-Ovens were rare in the houses of the poor, and they generally had no access to public bakers before the 1820s, so the cakes were cooked on griddles or bakestones on an open fire.
+Ovens were rare in the houses of the poor (hence Soda bread is baked over a fire), and they generally had no access to public bakers before the 1820s, so the cakes were cooked on griddles or bakestones on an open fire.
 The best parkin was made with fresh oatmeal, which fixes the date around the first week in November.

 Festivities

 In southern Lancashire and West Yorkshire, parkin is linked to the Guy Fawkes Night celebration.
 Jennifer Stead, in her study Prodigal Frugality, identifies the link between Guy Fawkes and parkin as the bonfire.
-The first two weeks in November had many Christian festivals, and like Celtic festivals that preceded them they were celebrated with a fire and ritual cakes.
+The first two weeks in November had many Christian festivals, and like Celtic festivals that preceded them, they were celebrated with a fire and ritual cakes.
 November starts with All Hallows Eve, that runs into All Saints Day (1 November), which is followed by All Souls Day (2 November).
 Little Lent and the forty-day fast until Christmas, started at Martinmas.
 (11 November).
-On All Souls Day soul cakes were baked.
-The Martinmas fair was important being the traditional day when cattle were bought and sold, and servants were hired for the following year.
+On All Souls Day, soul cakes were baked.
+The Martinmas fair was important, being the traditional day when cattle were bought and sold, and servants were hired for the following year.
 It was also the date that cattle were slaughtered and salted to preserve them for the winter and for general feasting and dancing.

 The Celtic festival of Samain, the festival of the dead on 1 November, was celebrated with special cakes and bonfires.
 It was Christianised into All Hallows by the church in 837 AD, and the culinary tradition continued.
-When Guy Fawkes in 1605 gave the English church a reason to celebrate with a bonfire, the tradition was adopted under the new name, just four days later on 5 November.
-During the period of industrialisation many traditional holidays were discontinued but Guy Fawkes Night continued to be celebrated.
-In the nineteenth century (1862), parkin and treacle toffee with potatoes baked in the fire had become the traditional foods of Guy Fawkes Night, and in Leeds, November 5 became known as Parkin Night.
+In 1605, when Guy Fawkes gave the English church a reason to celebrate with a bonfire, the tradition was adopted under the new name, just four days later on 5 November.
+During the period of industrialisation, many traditional holidays were discontinued, but Guy Fawkes Night continued to be celebrated.
+In the 19th century (1862), parkin and treacle toffee with potatoes baked in the fire had become the traditional foods of Guy Fawkes Night, and in Leeds, 5 November became known as Parkin Night.